sleepytaco/FetchReceiptProcessor/README.md

 I used curl to test the API functionality.

-First, I send a POST receipt payload to `0.0.0.0:8888/receipts/process`.
-The `/receipts/process` will process the receipt, compute the points, and return a response with the receipt ID.
+First, I send a POST request with a receipt JSON payload to `0.0.0.0:8888/receipts/process`.
+The `/receipts/process` endpoint will process the receipt, compute the receipt ID and points, store the points in memory, and return a response with the receipt ID.

 ```shell
 > curl -X POST http://0.0.0.0:8888/receipts/process -H "Content-Type: application/json" -d '{